gesemeliab/SB-Detection-and-Mapping/README.md

 # SB-Detection-and-Mapping (SBDM)
-SBDetection: An image processing + Deeplearning approach to detect and map strawberries with a robotic platform
+SBDM: An image processing + Deeplearning approach to detect and map strawberries with a robotic platform

 **Authors:** Gesem Gudiño, Andres Montes de Oca, and Gerardo Flores.